 It is a recurrent flower that can put on a fantastic show in the early summer season border.
 The flowers are huge, and upturned large yellow trumpets but aren’t fragrant.

-The stem bears sturdy and small flowers, which are exceptional for the pot planting and as the cut flower.
+The stem bears sturdy and small flowers, which are exceptional for pot planting and as the cut flower.
 It’s ideal for borders, accents, and rock gardens.
 It’ll need occasional upkeep and maintenance and ought to be pruned on a regular basis.
 The flower can mature to about fifty cm tall.

 Lilium Apollo Lily:

 This dwarf, sturdy Asiatic variety, will append a lot of color to the yard.
 This flower is perfect for rockeries, pots, and borders.
-Every bulb can produce numerous flowers which are held on a sturdy stem.
+Every bulb can produce numerous flowers that are held on a sturdy stem.
 The bulb can produce three kinds of flowers in this division, outward-facing, upward facing, and pendant flower.